dhoff1985/my-retail/README.md

 Aggregates product and price information for products

 # Notes/Deviations/Outstanding issues
-* I created a PUT endpoint to /price/{id} instead of /product/{id} because it only updates price
+* Price update is /price/{id} instead of /product/{id} because it only updates price
-* Mongo PojoCodecProvider requires a no-arg constructor so MongoPrice fields are nullable even though they will not be null
+* MongoPrice fields are nullable because Mongo PojoCodecProvider requires a no-arg constructor however they will never be null.

 # Endpoint